 Fault Code: P1200 or P1208 Pending or Stored

 Fault codes 0059, 0060, 0063, 0064, 0271, 0272, 0275, and 0276.
 These fault codes could be recorded as current in the ECU fault memory.
-If current or pending these codes are caused by a malfunctioning camshaft adjustment solenoid.
-If you have these codes you should check for oil leak at camshaft adjustment solenoids.
+If current or pending, these codes are caused by a malfunctioning camshaft adjustment solenoid.
+If you have these codes, you should check for an oil leak at camshaft adjustment solenoids.

-If your engine serial number is part of the affected cars, then you may want to inspect further.
+If your engine serial number is part of the affected cars, you may want to inspect further.
 Perform a visual inspection for wear of the teeth on the sprocket on the M272 or the guide idler gear of the timing chain for the M273 by removing the timing case cover of the engine.
-If you conclude that you have balance shaft engine issues, the repair is very labor intensive, and the engine will have to be removed.
+If you conclude that you have balance shaft engine issues, the repair is very labor intensive, and the engine must be removed.